-If you have histamine sensitivity, you might struggle with knowing what foods you can eat and what supplements you can take.
+If you have histamine intolerance, you might struggle with knowing what foods you can eat and what supplements you can take.

 How about fish oil and histamine intolerance?